 What’s better than having Oprah show up on your door step with Tim Gunn and the ghost of Ed McMahon to inform you that you’ve won a billion dollars, the end of environmental degradation, world peace, and a fabulous new wardrobe made from fair trade organic chocolate that you can actually eat once it goes out of style?
 Um… probably nothing.
 But yesterday, I experienced maybe the next best thing.

-Jeb and Jim from Reel Thing Productions showed up on my door step to spend the day filming and interviewing me about plastic for their new documentary Bag It, directed by Suzan Beraza, a film which “chronicles the global production, use, and disposal of plastic bags and other plastics.”
+Jeb and Jim from Reel Thing Productions showed up on my door step to spend the day filming and interviewing me about plastic for their new documentary Bag It: Is Your Life Too Plastic?, directed by Suzan Beraza, a film which “chronicles the global production, use, and disposal of plastic bags and other plastics.”

 Check out the trailer for the film which is expected to be completed by the end of the year:

-I wish I had thought to photograph or record them as they were recording me because the guys were funny and committed and serious with great hair and winning … Read the restRead the full post.
+I wish I had thought to photograph or record them as they were recording me because the guys were funny and committed and serious with… Read the restRead the full post.